meleu/tdd-ruby/loops-blocks-and-strings.md

 In the String class page we can see [a method called `#each_line`](https://ruby-doc.org/current/String.html#method-i-each_line).

 When we call `String#each_line` giving a block to it, it creates substrings that are the result of splitting the original string at each occurrence of a new line.
 The new thing for us here is that `#each_line` needs a place (a variable) to where it puts the created substring.
-In this case we need to use a block with a parameter.
+In this case we need to use a **block with a parameter**.

 #### Block Parameters